Dr. Bill Meyer

 Before co-founding Carolina Conceptions in 2006, he served as clinical director of the University of North Carolina’s IVF Program.
 He was on Faculty at UNC for 13 years.
 He founded and headed the UNC Assisted Reproductive Technologies Ethics Committee.
 He has a special interest and clinical expertise in: in vitro fertilization (IVF), egg freezing, ovulation induction, endometriosis, uterine fibroids, and hysteroscopy.
 Dr. Meyer is a past President of the North Carolina Obstetrical and Gynecological Society (2011-2012).
 He volunteers at the Chapel Hill Pregnancy Support Services, and from 2011-2014, was coach of the Orange County Special Olympics Basketball Team.
 Dr. Meyer volunteers as a mentor/teacher for the Blue Ribbon Program for an academically challenged middle school student.
 He has done medical/surgical mission trips to Honduras since 2011, plays tennis, and is in Masters Swimming.

-Dr. Meyer was once again recognized by his peers and placed on the “Best Doctors in America 2017” list.
+Dr. Meyer was once again recognized by his peers and placed on the “Best Doctors in America 2020” list and Top Doctor in NC for 2020.
 In July 2017, he was appointed with a three-year faculty position as a Professor in the Department of Ob/GYN at Campbell University’s Jerry Wallace School of Osteopathic Medicine.
 Dr. Meyer has three sons- one at UNC for graduate work, the others in San Francisco and Chicago.